 The Great North Korean Nuclear Impasse

-North Korea announced in February 2005 that it has nuclear weapons, and as per reports Pyongyang has already amassed enough fissile material to make six to eight bombs.
-Now with satellite reports giving indications few analysts feel that North Korean preparation is on to test the device in immediate future.
+North Korea announced in February 2005 that it had nuclear weapons, and as per reports Pyongyang has already amassed enough fissile material to make six to eight bombs.
+Now with satellite reports giving indications, few analysts feel that North Korean preparation is on to test the device in the immediate future.

 North Korea’s nuclear interests date back to 1956.
-With the help of erstwhile Soviet Union, North Korea build its first reactor in 1965.
+With the help of the erstwhile Soviet Union, North Korea built its first reactor in 1965.
 In 1974 the North Koreans added a nuclear training agreement with China.
-The second reactor was built during 1986 at Yongbyon.
+The second reactor was built in 1986 at Yongbyon.
 A secret reactor was detected by the US in 1989.
 All these reactors are capable of enriching plutonium fuel rods to the levels necessary to make a bomb.
 Officially, the North Koreans agreed to freeze their plutonium programme in 1994, and they put 8,000 fuel rods at Yongbyon under seal.
 However, they continued covertly along another bomb-making route, using highly enriched uranium created in special centrifuges apparently obtained from Pakistan.
-As per few analysts the state has already tested the triggering mechanism for a bomb and the only thing left to do is to set off a plutonium bomb to see if its technology works.
+As per a few analysts, the state has already tested the triggering mechanism for a bomb, and the only thing left to do is to set off a plutonium bomb to see if its technology works.

 Nuclear riddles are complicated.
-Exactly seven years back during May 1998 India tested nuclear devices when nobody had expected them to do so and now North Korea is yet to test when everybody is expecting that they will test.
-The issue is attracting global attention and the prestige of disarmament lobby is at stake particularly when they have failed on all accounts to put some meaning into the recently concluded NPT review conference at New York.
+Exactly seven years back in May 1998 India tested nuclear devices when nobody had expected them to do so and now North Korea is yet to test when everybody is expecting that they will test.
+The issue is attracting global attention, and the prestige of the disarmament lobby is at stake particularly when they have failed on all accounts to put some meaning into the recently concluded NPT review conference in New York.